 History Day papers are 1,500 to 2,500 words in length (approx. 6-10 pages).
 Each word or number in the text counts as one word.
-The word limit does not apply to: notes, annotated bibliography, illustration captions, and supplemental appendix materials.
+The word limit does not apply to: title page, notes, process paper, annotated bibliography, illustration captions, and supplemental appendix materials.